KnowledgeHound-com/DataApi/docs/DataSetsAPI.md

                 {
                     "id": "The unique value of the response.", "text": "The displayed response text.",
-                    "media_id": "The id of media content shown. (optional)" }
+                    "media_id": "(optional) The id of media content shown."
+                }
             ],
-            "selection_limit": "Integer: The number of permissible values for a categorical question Ex: Pick 1 or Pick 3  (optional)", "text": "The question presented to the user.
-(Includes variables when used)", "display_text": "If the question contains a variable, this should be the human readable version of the template. (optional)", "description": "Any additional information about the question (optional)", "visible": "boolean : Defaults to true : Do all users or only admins see the question in KnowledgeHound", "tags": ["string"],
+            "selection_limit": "(optional) int: The number of permissible values for a categorical question Ex: Pick 1 or Pick 3", "text": "The question presented to the user.
+(Includes variables when used)", "display_text": "(optional) If the question contains a variable, this should be the human readable version of the template.
+If no display text is included, the text field is displayed.", "description": "(optional) Any additional information about the question", "visible": "boolean (optional): Defaults to true : Do all users or only admins see the question in KnowledgeHound", "tags": ["string (optional)"],
             "variables": [
                 {
                     "id": "The variable used in the question template",